hth2/pw/README.md

 # pw
-A simple wrapper for package managers
+A simple wrapper for package managers written in bash.